brunch/todos/README.md

 Use `brunch build` or `brunch watch` to compile changes in src folder.
 Usually we don't track the js/css files in our repositories, but decided to keep them here because we hope it would be easier to start using it.

-## How to run tests

-To regenerate js test files run

-    cake compileTests

-and view `test/index.html` in your browser.

 ## Improvements

 * Add unit tests for views